SEAN: STILL no sign of land. How long is it?

-MELINDA: I love that you had to explain that, though.
+MJ: I love that you had to explain that, though.
 “It really is about ping pong.”

 SEAN: The other debut is The Kingdom of the Gods, which inspired a Netflix series called Kingdom.
 It’s a manwha, seems to be complete in one volume, and has a cover that looks terrifying.

 ASH: I’ll be checking this one out!
 I’ve heard great things about the adaptation, so I’m curious about the original.